 Selecting an Independent Study Topic, and Finding a Mentor

 Independent studies are completed under the supervision of a mentor.
-Students enrolling in HCC 700 should register with a faculty member or post doctoral scholar experienced with the HCC graduate program.
+Students who want to enroll in HCC 700 must first identify and get approval from a faculty member or post doctoral scholar experienced with the HCC graduate program who will advise them.
 However, students in the HCC program are welcome to take an independent study with faculty from another department as an elective.

 The student and mentor should discuss the scope and goals of the independent study, as these are more flexible than the requirements of an masters thesis.
 Independent studies can make an intellectual contribution to the larger field of Human-Centered Computing, or be a demonstration of an advanced skill taught in a course, or an exploration of a new topic area.